JamieBradders/hapijs-weather-app/README.md

 ## Note!
 If you stumble across this repository then just disregard for now, it's a development in progress and a way for me to practice using the hapi.js framework.
 Feel free to clone it's current version as a baseline and refactor to your heart's content but please don't judge 😉

+I aim to get to a point where the app is complete and I can post about the development phase through my blog!